loujr/loujr/README.md

 We have a lot of talented engineers that are constantly redefining the DevOps landscape.
 I am happy to act as a go-between to explain some of these intricacies to less technical users.

-#### When I am NOT Working

-Admittedly, I work a lot at my job.
-I really enjoy the team I have and I spend a lot of additional time training and exploring new repositories and software and understanding how things work.
-Technology is my passion.
-However, I do have other hobbies!

-- martial arts
-- music
-- If the Internet can be a hobby I like that too
-- journaling
-- reading
-- hiking

 #### My Contact Info:

 - [LinkedIn](linkedin.com/in/louisnelsonjr/)